XiaoGeNintendo/HHSOJ-Web-Edition/README.md

     "enableCPP11":true, //Whether to open cpp11 or cpp normal "windowsUsername":"", //the windows system username
     "windowsPassword":"", //the windows system password
-    "adminUsername":"admin", //the admin username
+    "adminUsername":"admin", //the admin username (after 18w46a)
-    "adminPassword":"admin" //the admin password
+    "adminPassword":"admin" //the admin password (after 18w46a)
 }
 ```